A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: Degenerations of semistable bundles

 \subsubsection{Hecke transform and existence of semistable degenerations}

-In this section, we will prove the first part of Theorem \ref{Theorem: algebraic degeneration}, i.e.\ a semistable degeneration always exists.
-An important observation in this section is that the central fiber $X_0$ in $\Xcal$ has trivial co-normal sheaf.
-The strategy is the same as \cite{Langton:75}, where the completeness of the moduli space of semistable sheaves over a fixed projective manifold is studied.
-For the interest of the reader, the extension of a sheaf across a negative divisor is also considered in \cite{ChenSun:20b}.
+In this section, we will prove the first part of Theorem \ref{Theorem: algebraic degeneration}, i.e.\ a semistable degeneration always exists which is a slight generalization of \cite{Langton:75} using the same argument outlined in \cite[p.\ 59]{HuybrechtsLehn:10}, where the completeness of the moduli space of semistable sheaves over a fixed projective manifold is studied.
+For the interest of the reader, the extension of a sheaf across a negative divisor is also studied in \cite{ChenSun:20b}.

 We fix $\E$ to be any reflexive sheaf over $\Xcal$ so that $\E|_{X_t}=\E_t$ for $t\neq 0$.
 This always exists by assumption.
 Since $\E$ is torsion-free, we know $\E$ always defines a flat family on $\Xcal$ over $\P^1$.
-We start with the following observation which is a slight generalization of \cite[Lemma 3.23]{ChenSun:20a}.
+We start with the following observation which generalizes \cite[Lemma 3.23]{ChenSun:20a} by the same argument.

 \begin{lem} $\E_0$ is torsion-free. \end{lem}